 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-What's your IT strategy?
+What's the IT strategy?

-A key notion to keep in mind prior to the process of selecting a new ERP system is to understand the enterprise's direction.
+Before selecting a new ERP system, it is important to understand your enterprise's direction.
 Start the evaluation by identifying the organization's needs and functional requirements.
-By outlining and defining these, you will begin to understand the expected business outcome from new cloud ERP software.
-Is the company in high growth mode, is customer focus the driving force or are excessive costs overwhelmingly taking over?
+By outlining and defining these, you can begin to see the expected business outcome from a new cloud ERP platform.
+Is the company in high growth mode?
+Is customer focus the driving force?
+Or are excessive costs overwhelmingly taking over?

-Do your homework
+Do the homework

-Service level agreements can vary
+Service-level agreements can vary

 Implementation planning and training